 Improving air quality is a high priority for the Government, who published the Clean Air Strategy in January 2019, that sets out new and ambitious goals.
-An exceedance in this zone was reported in 2014 and in 2016, but not in other years since the TV came into force, including 2017.
+An exceedance in this zone was reported in 2018, but not in other years since the TV came into force.
 The Government takes any exceedance seriously whilst ensuring that any measures put in place are proportionate to the exceedance.
 The Government has brought together the regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
 Meetings have enabled:

-- the Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by Directive 2010/75/EU (IED); - the operators to cooperate and share best practice in managing their operations; and - the development of the latest evidence in understanding the predominant sources.
+- the Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by The Environmental Permitting Regulations (England & Wales) aim to prevent or minimise pollution by placing stringent limits on emissions from industrial sources. - the operators to cooperate and share best practice in managing their operations; and - the development of the latest evidence in understanding the predominant sources.

-The exceedance situation Yorkshire and Humberside [Ni_UK0034_2018_1] shares common industrial sources with Sheffield [Ni_UK0007_2018_1] and these sources are located in Sheffield Urban Area agglomeration zone (UK0007).
-Measures to reduce Ni concentrations in air in the exceedance situation Yorkshire and Humberside [Ni_UK0034_2018_1] target the identified common industrial sources.
-No additional sources of Ni have been identified for the exceedance situation in Yorkshire and Humberside [Ni_UK0034_2018_1].
+The exceedance situation Yorkshire and Humberside [Ni_UK0034_2019_1] shares common industrial sources with Sheffield [Ni_UK0007_2019_1] and these sources are located in Sheffield Urban Area agglomeration zone (UK0007).
+Measures to reduce Ni concentrations in air in the exceedance situation Yorkshire and Humberside [Ni_UK0034_2019_1] target the identified common industrial sources.
+No additional sources of Ni have been identified for the exceedance situation in Yorkshire and Humberside [Ni_UK0034_2019_1].